nm19000/AccuracyBounds/README.md

 \text{recover } x \in \mathcal{M}_1 \subset \mathbb{C}^{d_1} \text{ given noisy measurements } y = F(x,e)\in \mathbb{C}^{d_2} \text{ of } x  \text{ and }  e \in \\mathcal{E}\subset \mathbb{C}^{d_3}.
 $$

+The lower bound to the average error of any approximate inverse map is the average kernel size.
+The definition of and algorithms for computing the average kernel size are to be found in the following [preprint](https://arxiv.org/abs/2510.10229).

+The lower bound to the worst-case error of any approximate inverse map is the worst-case kernel size.
+The definition of the worst-case kernel size can be found in the following [preprint](https://arxiv.org/abs/2311.16898).

 # References
-If you use this software in your work, please cite our [paper](https://arxiv.org/abs/2510.10229)
+If you use this software in your work, please cite our [preprint](https://arxiv.org/abs/2510.10229):

 ```bibtex
 @article{gottschling2025average,